Save big (up to $1,875) on small business tools with our free membership, business.com+

 What is data analysis?

 Broadly defined, data analysis is the systematic application of statistical techniques to a collection of information to gain insight.
-In other words, after collecting and interpreting data, the results are used to make assessments and guide decisions.
+Put simply, it’s the process of collecting and interpreting data to uncover trends, answer questions and guide business decisions.
 The typical data analysis process consists of five distinct steps:

 1. Identify the objective.

-What are you trying to measure?
-You cannot receive an answer without first identifying the question.
+What are you trying to learn or improve?
+You can’t get meaningful answers without first defining the question.
 Do you want to analyze sales figures, revenue streams, inventory or customer retention rates?
-It is impossible to create a data-driven systematic process, like a decision support system, without first identifying the topic.
-As a business owner, you may know what needs to be studied, or you might rely on others in your company to make that determination.
+It’s impossible to create a reliable, data-driven process, such as a decision support system, without identifying the topic upfront.
+As a business owner, you may already know what needs attention, or you might rely on others in your company to make that determination.

 2. Collect the data.